 The Beneficiary and Family Centered Care-Quality Improvement Organizations (BFCC-QIOs) kicked off the Beneficiary Health Care Navigation Program in September 2017, helping beneficiaries with complex health care needs make their way through difficult medical systems and treatments.
 The navigators—including nurses, social workers and others—assist with health care coordination in various settings such as physician offices, hospitals and nursing homes.

-In October 2016, CMS awarded 20, two-year Special Innovation Projects (SIPs) to 12 QIN-QIOs.
-The SIPs are quality improvement projects that align with the goals of the CMS Quality Strategy, addressing critical health care issues that represent a significant opportunity if spread locally, regionally or nationally.
-QIN-QIOs were eligible to submit proposals for two types of SIPs: Projects addressing issues of quality occurring within the QIN-QIOs’ local service area, and projects focusing on expanding the scope and national impact of quality improvement interventions that have proven but limited success.
-Read more about a SIP led by Great Plains QIN-QIO.
+In October 2017, CMS awarded 14, two-year Special Innovation Projects (SIPs) to 11 QIN-QIOs.
+Projects were required to address issues of quality occurring within the QIN-QIOs’ local service area or focus on expanding the scope and national impact of quality improvement interventions that have proven but limited success.
+SIPs cover a range of topics, including opioids, obesity and behavioral health.
+Read more about a SIP led by Alliant Quality QIN-QIO.

 CMS is committed to integrating Person and Family Engagement (PFE) into policy and program development through its Person and Family Engagement Strategy.
 In 2017, the QIO Program implemented Beneficiary and Family Advisory Councils (BFACs) across all segments of the Program, empowering Medicare beneficiaries to take an active role in managing their health and health care services.